 By Drazen Jorgic and Fumbuka Ng'wanakilala

-Opinion polls and analysts have forecast a presidential victory for John Magufuli, the CCM candidate.
-But many expect the party's parliamentary majority to dwindle after the opposition united behind a single candidate for the first time.
+Two major polls and analysts have forecast a victory for John Magufuli, the CCM candidate, but many expect the ruling party's parliamentary majority to be trimmed after the opposition had united behind a single candidate, Edward Lowassa.

 The campaigning has exposed public frustration with the pace of change in an East African nation endowed with gas and mineral deposits but lagging other regional economies.

 "It is a shame for Tanzania to still be poor after 54 years of independence," Lowassa told tens of thousands of jubilant supporters in Tanzania's commercial capital Dar es Salaam.

 "We must stop being a nation of beggars," he added, after singing a Christian hymn along with vast crowds of mainly young men waving "time for change" placards.

 Magufuli, the country's works minister, has also presented himself as a candidate of change and even criticized the slow pace of progress by the government of outgoing President Jakaya Kikwete, who will step down after two terms in office.